Our Diploma of Community Services is designed to provide you with knowledge and skills in community development, casework and group work.

 This qualification reflects the roles of community services, case management and social housing workers involved in the managing, co-ordinating and/or delivering of person-centred services to individuals, groups and communities.

 At this level, workers have specialised skills in community services and work autonomously under broad directions from senior management.

 Workers are usually providing direct support to individuals or groups of individuals.

 Workers may also have responsibility for the supervision of other workers and volunteers and/or case management; program coordination or the development of new business opportunities.

-Special note: Prior to undertaking clinical work placement all students must obtain a Victorian Police Check and a Working with Children Clearance (WWC).
+Special note: Prior to undertaking clinical work placement all students must obtain an International Police Check, Victorian Police Check and Working with Children Clearance (WWCC).

 Students will be responsible for the costs associated with requirements.

 If placements are taken outside of metropolitan Melbourne any accommodation costs that may be incurred will be the responsibility of the student.

 This course requires face to face classroom study and compulsory work placement (arranged by Kangan Institute) of 400 hours